kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 Report from Hue:

-• Finished the implemation of MySQL database.
+• Finished the implemation of MySQL database and Upload.PHP.

 • Webpage sorts the information from the file and displays all names of students present in the class, with the class name and date.